 - 1. Write on the board: What does "emancipation" mean? - 2.
 As students enter the room, they will pick up a sticky note and write their answer on it. - 3.
-Talk about why this might be an important word to consider during their study of the Civil War.
+Have students place the sticky note on the top corner of their desk or work space.
+This will be revisited at the end of the class.